The Biological Foundations of Compression

 In biology, this necessity is enforced, not chosen.
 Each cell, network, or organism exists far from equilibrium, expending energy to maintain order against entropy.
 That energy cost acts as a continuous audit: models of the world that waste energy or mispredict reality collapse.
 Only representations efficient enough to sustain function survive.
 Compression and truth become coupled through consequence.

-This coupling is what I describe as epistemic entropy—a measure of how uncertain a system remains about the structures that sustain its own persistence.
+This coupling is what I describe as epistemic entropy: a measure of how uncertain a system remains about the structures that sustain its own persistence.
 Reducing epistemic entropy is not an abstract cognitive act; it is metabolic.
 Every adaptive response, from enzyme regulation to cortical prediction, narrows uncertainty about which actions will keep the system within viable bounds.
 Biology therefore embodies a form of continual inference: energy expenditure translates directly into information about what is real.

+The comparison to reality is not philosophical; it is physical.
 A neuron misfiring or a cell signaling incorrectly pays an energetic price.
 Each interaction with the environment becomes a test of correspondence between internal model and external cause.
-Over time, the systems that survive are those whose compressions best mirror the world’s causal grain.
+Over time, the systems that survive are those whose compressions best mirror the world's causal grain.
 The result is evolution itself: a history of successful approximations to truth.